schraj/react-5calls/README.md

-# ContactMap - Built in React/Redux
+# 5Calls - Built in React/Redux

 This is a sample migration of the 5calls app to react/redux

 This is started with the react-create-app cli

-We then used the eject functionality to modify the build.
+I then used the eject functionality to modify the build.

 #Modifications to WebPack build

-1)  We tried source maps by setting:
+1)  I tried source maps by setting:
 "devtools: "eval-source-map"

 However, like the facebook team notes, it is easier to just debug the transpiled code.
 The "eval" setting